The Beatles biopics: Cast, director, release date and songs for the four upcoming movies

 The Beatles – Anthology ABC TV trailer

-The films are being shot in 2025 with a planned release date of 2027.
-All four films will be in cinemas in the same year, though we don't yet know if the release will be simultaneous or staggered over the year.
+So all four films will be in cinemas at the same time, it seems, though we don't yet know if the release will be simultaneous or staggered over the month.

 "You have to match the boldness of the idea with a bold release strategy," Sony Pictures chief Tom Rothman told The Hollywood Reporter soon after the project was announced.